Top 10 Online Transcription Jobs in Kenya

 5. CastingWords

 CastingWords allows anyone to sign up and transcribe.
-Casting Words pays for every minute completed at $0.60 per audio or video minute, which comes out to an average of $150 per month in earnings for most people who work on Casting Words regularly.
+Casting Words pays for every minute completed at $0.60 per audio or video minute, an average of $150 per month in earnings for most people who work on Casting Words regularly.

 Once you’ve signed up with CastingWords, you will be asked whether you want to set your preferences— that way, they can match what projects are best suited to your skillset as soon as possible!